How to Create a Budget for Your Biotech Startup

 Set a Goal and Begin Budgeting

-Setting an upfront budget goal can help you stay on target as you tally up your various purchases.
+Setting a budget goal upfront can help you stay on target as you tally up your various purchases.
 Don’t forget to factor in a starter emergency fund.
 Many experts recommend having cash for at least three months’ expenses.
 Even if that is out of reach for you at first, save what you can for the unexpected, as startup budgeting almost never goes 100% according to plan.

 To begin budgeting, many founders will start with expenses because they are typically much easier to predict.
 Using this approach, we will add up essential costs first.
 (This is assuming you have yet to launch your company)